Hannah Fry: Radio and television

 Fry began performing stand-up comedy in 2015, leading to a TED Talk and television work.
 Since then, she has regularly appeared on mainstream media in the UK, including co-hosting The Curious Cases of Rutherford & Fry, with Adam Rutherford, on BBC Radio 4.
 From series 22, in September 2024, Dara Ó Briain took over from Rutherford as co-presenter of Curious Cases.

 In 2015, she presented a BBC Four film biography of computing pioneer Ada Lovelace.
 The following year, she co-presented Trainspotting Live with Peter Snow, a three-part series about trains and trainspotting, for the same channel.
 In the BBC Two series City in the Sky Fry studied the logistics of aviation.
 She hosted The Joy of Data on BBC Four, which examines the history and human impact of data.
-A further credit for 2016 was her co-hosting an episode of the BBC Two Horizon series with Dr Xand van Tulleken, titled How to Find Love Online.
+A further credit for 2016 was her co-hosting an episode of the BBC Two Horizon series with Xand van Tulleken, titled How to Find Love Online.

 In 2018, Fry presented Contagion!
 The BBC Four Pandemic, about the possible impact of a flu pandemic, in which she said "we are about to simulate the outbreak of a fatal contagion throughout the UK ... if I can succeed this will save lives when, not if, a real pandemic hits."
 The programme used Haslemere, Surrey, as the site of the first simulated infection, and coincidentally in February 2020 the town saw the first recorded case of a person contracting COVID-19 from within the UK.
 She later hosted a one-off 90-minute special of the BBC science programme Tomorrow's World alongside four of the show's previous presenters: Maggie Philbin, Howard Stableford, Judith Hann and Peter Snow.

 In 2019, Fry presented a BBC Four programme titled A Day in the Life of Earth which explored how Earth changes in a single day and how these daily changes are essential to human existence.
 She presented the 2019 edition of the Royal Institution Christmas Lectures, entitled Secrets and lies, on the hidden numbers, rules and patterns that control daily lives, being only the fourth ever mathematician to deliver the lectures.
 They were broadcast on BBC Four.